 A couple of months ago, while our blood sugar was apparently low, some “good friends” sent us photos of the Steep Ravine cabins and asked if we wanted to go with them in February.
 After a cursory glance at Yelp’s 5-star rating of the place, we agreed.
 Yet at no point do I recall our friends saying, “Be forewarned, there’s no heat, electricity, or toilet in the place” or, if they did, I chose not to hear it, casually dismissing the statement as if they’d informed me that the place was haunted.
 It was that overconfidence in the bourgeois comfort level inherent in all things NorCal—as well as our faith in the area’s normally fair weather and near-constant sunshine—that led us down a winding path to our inevitable self-destruction, also known as “our home for the next two days.”

-Pack like no one is watching and nobody cares whether you live or die.
+Pack like nobody cares whether you live or die.

 Once we realized the personal hell that lay before us, we intended to pack every square inch of our car with every comfort of home.
 Our friends—who were equally apprehensive about their ability to survive a Northern California winter without central heating—helpfully made a spreadsheet entitled, “Steep Ravine Disaster Prep,” which listed sixty-nine normally unnecessary items we would need to bring.

 The list included sleeping pads, curtains, garbage bags, firewood, tablecloth, and chairs, lanterns, military MREs, as well as iPhone chargers, extra batteries, Kindle/Netflix downloads, Cards Against Humanity, and, of course, scotch and wine—there was no way we were going to die of hypothermia while we were sober.
 In the end, we probably spent more time deciding what to bring—and how to fit it all in our cars—than we did actually staying in the cabin (which is why we’re still alive to tell the tale).